ARMmbed/mbed-client/README.md

         res->set_execute_function(execute_callback(this,&M2MLWClient::execute_function));
 ```

-When the client receives the POST request for **Execute** from the LWM2M server for this resource, this function will be called and executed.
+When the client receives the POST request for **Execute** from the mbed Device server for this resource, this function will be called and executed.

 ### Information Reporting Interface

-The Information Reporting Interface is used by the LWM2M Server to observe any changes in a registered Resource on the client, receiving notifications when new values are available.
+The Information Reporting Interface is used by the mbed Device Server to observe any changes in a registered Resource on the client, receiving notifications when new values are available.
 This observation relationship is initiated by sending an **Observe** operation to the L2M2M Client for an Object, an Object Instance or a Resource.
 An observation ends when a **Cancel Observation** operation is performed.

 Information Reporting interface supports the following sub-features: